-Here, Larry Walshe, celebrity London florist and founder of Bloom, shows us how to make a traditional Christmas wreath to provide family and guests with the warmest of welcomes for the holidays.
+Larry Walshe, celebrity London florist and founder of Bloom, shows us how to make a traditional Christmas wreath to provide family and guests with the warmest of welcomes for the holidays.

 How to make a Christmas wreath

 Want to adapt our Christmas wreath ideas to suit your own scheme?

 'Beyond the basic steps, there are a few useful tips to take on board when designing your own wreath,' says Larry.
 'But the most important thing is to get creative and have fun playing with textures and scents.
 And if in doubt, our simple rule of thumb is the bigger, the better.